ECJ Ruling on the Tension Between Leniency Programs in Antitrust Proceedings and Criminal Proceedings

 Background of the Main Proceedings

-The referral by the Vienna Higher Regional Court (OLG Wien) was prompted by a preliminary investigation conducted by the Central Public Prosecutor’s Office for the Prosecution of Economic Crimes and Corruption (WKStA) against construction companies on suspicion of illegal collusion in public procurement procedures.
-Concurrently, the Federal Competition Authority (BWB) was conducting antitrust proceedings.
+The referral by the Higher Regional Court, Vienna (Oberlandesgericht Wien) was prompted by a preliminary investigation conducted by the Central Public Prosecutor’s Office for the Prosecution of Economic Crimes and Corruption (WKStA) against construction companies on suspicion of illegal collusion in public procurement procedures.
+At the same time, the Federal Competition Authority (BWB) was conducting antitrust proceedings.
 The companies involved cooperated in the antitrust proceedings and submitted leniency statements.

-Through administrative assistance, the public prosecutor’s office requested the transfer of the antitrust files.
-These documents—including the leniency statements and settlement agreements along with their annexes—were incorporated into the criminal investigation file.
-Two of the companies involved lodged an objection to this and later filed an appeal with the OLG Vienna.
-The Vienna Higher Regional Court then referred the matter to the ECJ with questions regarding the scope of EU law protection for the documents in question.
+The public prosecutor's office has formally requested the transfer of the antitrust files through administrative assistance.
+These documents, including the leniency statements and settlement submissions together with their annexes, were incorporated into the criminal investigation file.
+Two of the companies involved lodged an objection to the inclusion of these documents in the criminal investigation file and later filed an appeal with the Higher Regional Court, Vienna.
+The Higher Regional Court, Vienna, then referred the matter to the ECJ with questions regarding the scope of EU law protection for the documents in question.

 In its judgment, the ECJ established three key principles: